MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step3.md

 ## Install the Azure Information Protection client

-1. On a PC that has Office installed (but Word is not currently open), download the **preview** version of the [Azure Information Protection client](https://www.microsoft.com/en-us/download/details.aspx?id=53018) from the Microsoft download center: **AzInfoProtection_PREVIEW_1.10.52.0.exe**.
+1. On a PC that has Office installed (but Word is not currently open), download the **preview** version of the Azure Information Protection client, **AzInfoProtection_PREVIEW_1.10.52.0.exe**, from the [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=53018).
 The preview version has all the latest features and fixes.

 2. Run the downloaded executable and follow the prompts to install the client.